DaStormBringer/empyrion-docker/README.md

 The server will take a LONG time to start on the first run.
 It has to download steam and the Reforged Eden files. (expect 15-30 minutes)

-If you want to update Reforged Eden then use  `touch update` in the `gamedir/steamapps/common/Empyrion - Dedicated Server` and restart the server
+If you want to update Reforged Eden then use  `touch update` in the `gamedir/steamapps/common/Empyrion - Dedicated Server` and restart the server.
 This will cause it to do a git update and pull any updated files.

 After starting the server, you can edit the dedicated_custom.yaml file at 'gamedir/steamapps/common/Empyrion - Dedicated Server/dedicated_custom.yaml'.
 You'll need to restart the docker container after editing.

-If you want to pick Reforged Eden 1 and not Reforged Eden 2 then edit the `dedicated_custom.yaml` before your first start and uncomment the
-Reforged Eden 1 section and comment out the Reforged Eden 2 section
+If you want to pick Reforged Eden 1 and not Reforged Eden 2 then edit the `dedicated_custom.yaml` before your first start and uncomment the Reforged Eden 1 section and comment out the Reforged Eden 2 section

 ```
 # Pick one and uncomment/comment the other